splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 ## Safety properties

-The worker starts at most one upload every five minutes and no more than 12 uploads during the preceding hour.
+The worker starts at most one upload every three minutes and no more than 20 uploads during the preceding hour.
+Each run drains eligible work for at most one hour or 20 started upload attempts, whichever comes first.
 It records a slot before making the POST.
 A worker restart therefore cannot reset the budget.
 Read-only Splunkbase requests retain bounded retries, but multipart upload POSTs have no automatic retries.

 Queue items are GitHub issues in this repository.
 Artifacts are uniquely named assets on the `splunkbase-publish-queue` prerelease.
 Both contain only public connector and